 As a proof of concept, we perform inference on several different classes of supernovae to see if the model is flexible enough to recover sensible parameters for a variety of objects.
 First, we validate the model using a simulated SLSN.
 Then, we perform inference on SN 2015bn, an SLSN; SN 2007ru, a SN Ic-BL; ZTF20acigmel (better known as ``the Camel''), an FBOT; and iPTF14gqr, a USSN.

 Inference is performed on multiband photometry using the open-source software package {\sc{Redback}}~\citep{sarin23_redback} with the {\sc{dynesty}} sampler \citep{Speagle2020} implemented in {\sc{Bilby}} \citep{Ashton2019, Romero-Shaw2020}.
 We sample with a Gaussian likelihood and an additional white noise term, and sample in flux density rather than magnitude.
-We use the default priors in all cases (shown in Table~\ref{tbl:modparam}) except for the explosion energy of iPTF14gqr, where the lower limit is reduced to 5 $\times$ 10$^{48}$ erg to capture the lower expected explosion energies of USSNe \citep{Suwa2015}.
-We also sample the unknown explosion time with a uniform prior of up to 100 days before the first observation and an extinction term $A_v$, and use a constraint that the total rotational energy of the magnetar $E_{\rm rot} \lesssim 10^{53}$ erg.
+We use the default priors in all cases (shown in Table~\ref{tbl:modparam}) except for the explosion energy of iPTF14gqr, where the lower limit is reduced to 5 $\times$ 10$^{48}$ erg to capture the lower expected explosion energies of USSNe \citep{Suwa2015}, and the plateau temperature of ZTF20acigmel, where the observed photospheric temperature stayed at $\sim$ 20 000 K for the entire time it was detectable in optical/UV \citep{Perley2021}.
+We also sample the unknown explosion time with a uniform prior of up to 100 days before the first observation and an extinction term $A_V$ with a uniform prior between 0 and 2, and use a constraint that the total rotational energy of the magnetar $E_{\rm rot} \lesssim 10^{53}$ erg.

-The fitted light curve and corner plot for the simulated SN are shown in Figure \ref{fig:simver}, the fitted light curves for the other SNe are shown in Figure \ref{fig:lcfits}, the input parameters for the simulated SN and recovered parameters for each SN are shown in Table \ref{tbl:inferredparams}, and the corner plots for each of the real SNe are shown in Appendix \ref{app:corner}.
+The fitted light curve and corner plot for the simulated SN are shown in Figure \ref{fig:simver}, the fitted light curves for the other SNe are shown in Figure \ref{fig:lcfits}, the input parameters for the simulated SN and recovered parameters for each SN are shown in Table \ref{tbl:inferredparams}, and the corner plots for each SNe are shown in Appendix \ref{app:corner}.